 Either way, with the long term strategy or the short term strategy, when you get to steps 3, 4, and 5, the type of ads you’ll want to run tend to be similar.

 As we mentioned earlier, a conversion campaign is what you want to run if you’re trying to track conversions on your website.
 A conversion in this case can be a full on sale (if you have ecommerce or appointment booking set up on your site for example).
 Or it can be something like a contact us form (which would be considered a lead conversion).

-Regardless, a lead magnet can be an effective tool to use in a conversion campaign to help close sales!
+Regardless, a lead magnet can be an effective tool to use in a conversion campaign to help increase click-through rate and close sales!

 A lead magnet is an incentive that the user gets for completing the action you want them to complete.
 A common lead magnet is a free eBook, coupon, or something downloadable that they can receive upon taking the desired action.